dojoengine/book/docs/pages/framework/world/events.md

 The `WorldUpgraded` event is emitted when the world is upgraded to a new class hash (the address of the world remains the same).

+## NamespaceRegistered

+The `NamespaceRegistered` event is emitted when a new namespace is registered in the world, with its name and its hash.

+## ModelRegistered

+The `ModelRegistered` event is emitted when a model is registered in the world, which contains all the information about the model including it's type layout.

+## EventRegistered

+The `EventRegistered` event is emitted when an event is registered in the world, which contains all the information about the event including it's type layout.

-## ContractDeployed
+## ContractRegistered

-The `ContractDeployed` event is emitted when a Dojo contract is deployed.
+The `ContractRegistered` event is emitted when a Dojo contract is registered (deployed).
 The deployment is managed by the world itself.

+## ModelUpgraded

+The `ModelUpgraded` event is emitted when an existing model is upgraded to a new class hash.
+Note that the model contract gets a new address when upgraded.

+## EventUpgraded

+The `EventUpgraded` event is emitted when an existing event is upgraded to a new class hash.
+Note that the event contract gets a new address when upgraded.

 ## ContractUpgraded

 The `ContractUpgraded` event is emitted when a Dojo contract is upgraded to a new class hash (the address of such Dojo contract remains the same).

+## ContractInitialized

+The `ContractInitialized` event is emitted when a Dojo contract is initialized with some specific call data.
+The provided call data are attached to the event.

+## EventEmitted

+The `EventEmitted` event is emitted when a Dojo event is emitted with the `emit_event` world function.
+This event contains the data of the Dojo emitted event such as its selector, its keys and values.

 ## MetadataUpdate

 The `MetadataUpdate` event is emitted when the metadata of a resource (world, Dojo contract, Dojo model) is updated.

-## ModelRegistered

-The `ModelRegistered` event is emitted when a model is registered in the world, which contains all the information about the model including it's type layout.

 ## StoreSetRecord

-The `StoreSetRecord` event is emitted when a model is updated in the world's store using the `set!` [macro](/framework/world/api.md).
+The `StoreSetRecord` event is emitted when a model identified by its keys is updated in the world's store.

+## StoreUpdateRecord

+The `StoreUpdateRecord` event is emitted when a model identified by its entity_id is updated in the world's store.

+## StoreUpdateMember

+The `StoreUpdateMember` event is emitted when a model member is updated in the world's store.

 ## StoreDelRecord

-The `StoreDelRecord` event is emitted when a model is deleted from the world's store using the `delete!` [macro](/framework/world/api.md).
+The `StoreDelRecord` event is emitted when a model is deleted from the world's store.

 ## WriterUpdated